matraic/m3e/packages/toolbar/README.md

 ## 🗂️ Elements

-- `m3e-toolbar` — A Material 3 Expressive toolbar for contextual actions and navigation.
+- `m3e-toolbar` — Presents frequently used actions relevant to the current page.

 ## 🧪 Examples